 It isn’t rocket science.

-It's you taking an inventory of your review portfolio, collecting data and assessing current trends.
+You’re taking an inventory of your online reviews, collecting data, and assessing current trends.
 This all sounds fairly straightforward and it is.

 Once you’ve claimed, developed and optimized Google, Facebook, and Yelp, go after any industry-specific and/or niche review platforms.
 Most of your prospects will visit mainstream platforms first.
-But you'll also receive a significant amount of attention from smaller platforms as well.
+But you’ll also receive a significant amount of attention from smaller platforms as well.
 Visitors from the industry specific review sites tend to have stronger buyers intent and are more likely to solicit your services.
 These leads are gold.

-Here's a detailed set of instructions and a review management checklist for setting up your program.
+Here’s a detailed set of instructions and a review management checklist for setting up your review management program.

 Where do you go to perform a review management audit of how your business review listings appear to potential customers in search results?
-The answer is obvious, isn't it?
+The answer is obvious, isn’t it?

 You go to Google.

-Where does your business fit in the local pack (if it’s even in there)?
+Where does your business fit in Google’s local 3 pack (if it’s even in there)?

 Is your business visible in the search results?